cyn89110/SKJPhoto/README.md

 # SKJPhotos

-This is a framework that allow you to select photos and custom select logic with few lines of code.
+A framework that allows you to select photos and custom select logic with few lines of code.

-Instagram & Line style selector are provided.
+Instagram & Line style selector provided.

+Custom configure for apperance provided.